-I work at the intersection of art, science, and spirituality––my intention is to increase self-awareness and resilience, as well as group interconnection, collaboration, and performance through unique media and lifestyle products, experiential group activities, and contemporary art.
+Naiʻa, the human behind Salted Logic, produces work at the intersection of art, science, and soul.
+Her intention is to increase people’s self-awareness and resilience–as well as interconnection, collaboration, and performance within groups–through unique media and lifestyle products, experiential group activities, and contemporary art.

 MISSION: Provide creative products and services that build personal and collective capacity for creativity and interconnection.